scala/scala3/tests/run/suspend-strawman-2/foundations.md

 trait Channel[T]:
   def read()(using Async): T
   def send(x: T)(using Async): Unit
-  def close(): Unit
 ```
 Channels provide

  - a `read` method, which might suspend while waiting for a message to arrive,
  - a `send` method, which also might suspend in case this is a sync channel or there is some other mechanism that forces a sender to wait,
- - a `close` method which closes the channel.
-Trying to send to a closed channel or to read from it results in a `ChannelClosedException` to be thrown.

 ### Async Channels